13 Questions About Wedding Photography.

 Can he share contact information of some of his former clients with you so that you have an opportunity to communicate with people who experienced your photographer in action?
 Does your prospect photographer give you hi-resolution pictures and reproduction rights on them?
 Will your pictures get any post production and if yes, what kind?
 What are the delivery terms for digital files, printed proofs, and albums?
-Does your wedding photographer have a reliable backup plan in case it rains or snows on your wedding day?

 9. What should a couple beware of with certain wedding photographers?

 A couple should make sure that they saw a few weddings that the photographer shot from the beginning to the end, preferably as a main photographer.
 A lot of wedding photographers start out as second shooters for well-established studios and, aspiring to book their own jobs, they post the second-shooter pictures in their portfolio.
 Even if those pictures are great, you as a client cannot be sure that the photographer has what it takes to withhold the pressure of being the first or, especially, the only photographer at the wedding.